-Our privacy and cybersecurity task force, comprising lawyers from practice areas across the globe (including banking and financial institutions, commercial litigation, corporate governance, intellectual property, sanctions and anti-money laundering, and white-collar defense and investigations), works collaboratively across disciplines and jurisdictions to advise domestic and multinational clients.
-We advise our clients not only on legal obligations and liabilities, but also on anticipated changes in laws and enforcement practices, strategies for managing compliance and risks, and minimizing the costs and efforts of compliance.
+Our privacy and cybersecurity task force, composed of lawyers from practice areas across the globe (including anti-corruption, banking and financial institutions, commercial litigation, compliance and integrity, corporate governance, intellectual property, and white-collar defense and investigations), works collaboratively across disciplines and jurisdictions to advise domestic and multinational clients.
+The team includes former senior DOJ officials with direct experience prosecuting cybersecurity matters.

-- Assessment and management of data privacy and cybersecurity risks and liabilities in corporate and financial transactions, including due diligence in M&A transactions, data transfers in cross-border acquisitions and restructuring.
+- Assessment and management of data privacy and cybersecurity risks and liabilities in corporate and financial transactions, including due diligence in M&A transactions, data transfers in cross-border acquisitions, and restructuring.

-- Board fiduciary duties, required disclosures and related corporate governance issues.
+- Board fiduciary duties, required disclosures, and related corporate governance issues.

 - Preparing for and responding to cybersecurity incidents, including advice under various data breach notification laws and liaising with law enforcement and regulatory bodies.